Interfax: Dissemination

 Interfax controls around 50% of the Russian corporate data market.
 Subscription-based business and financial intelligence contribute to the bulk of the revenues generated by Interfax with IT-analytical business solutions accounting for approximately 75% of revenue.

 Interfax's holding company comprises more than 30 news producing and marketing companies in Russia, Ukraine (Interfax-Ukraine), Kazakhstan, Belarus, Azerbaijan, the United Kingdom, the United States, Germany and China.

 Awards

-In 2015, Interfax was awarded the Runet Prize in the category "Culture, Media and Mass Communications".
+In 2015, Interfax was awarded the Runet Prize in the category "Culture, Media and Mass Communications" by the Russian Federal Agency for Press and Mass Media.

 In 2016, Interfax was awarded the Runet Prize in the category “Economy, Business and Investment".